ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

    This category tests custom grids aside from those specified in ``ufs-srweather-app/ush/predef_grid_params.yaml``.
 These tests help ensure a wide range of domain sizes, resolutions, and locations will work as expected.
 These test files can also serve as examples for how to set your own custom domain.

 * ``default_configs``
-   This category tests example config files provided for user reference.
+   This category tests example configuration files provided for user reference.
 They are symbolically linked from the ``ufs-srweather-app/ush/`` directory.

 * ``grids_extrn_mdls_suites_community``
    This category of tests ensures that the SRW App workflow running in **community mode** (i.e., with ``RUN_ENVIR`` set to ``"community"``) completes successfully for various combinations of predefined grids, physics suites, and input data from different external models.
 Note that in community mode, all output from the Application is placed under a single experiment directory.